-All taught historical modules include seminars, lectures and tutorials delivered by professional historians and practitioners who research and work in the subjects on which they lecture.
+All taught historical modules include seminars and tutorials delivered by professional historians and practitioners who research and work in the subjects on which they lecture.
 These will provide an advanced survey of the state of knowledge and enable students to develop a comprehensive understanding and critical awareness of specific topics relating to current research and advanced scholarship.
 All contributors use a wide range of examples from their own fields of expertise.

-Group work related to lectures provides students with the opportunity to develop and practise their subject-specific and generic skills through, for example, preparation for and oral contribution to seminars and presentations.
+Group work provides students with the opportunity to develop and practise their subjectspecific and generic skills through, for example, preparation for and oral contribution to seminars and presentations.